DaniellaFreese/DaniellaFreese.github.io/content/article/openshift/fav-ocp-security-posts.md

 2.[Managing SCCS in OpenShift](https://cloud.redhat.com/blog/managing-sccs-in-openshift)

-This third listing is great for the basics of security with docker.
+This third listing is great for the basics of security with just sdocker.

 3.[Understanding Docker Security Capabilities](https://dockerlabs.collabnix.com/advanced/security/capabilities/)